LSYS/beamerTemplate/README.md

-Custom beamer template with a progress bar.
+A custom beamer template with a progress bar I use often.
 Layout and colours are kept minimal.

 ![](https://raw.githubusercontent.com/lsys/beamertemplate/main/assets/images/example-start.png)